A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Generalizing ACGM

+Point $\bm{x}^*$ can be any optimal point.
+However, we consider it fixed throughout this work.
+The convergence guarantee is given by the sequence $\{A_k\}_{k \geq 0}$ with $A_0 \geq 0$.
+Each iteration may not be able to improve the objective function value, but at least it must improve the convergence guarantee, meaning that $\{A_k\}_{k \geq 0}$ must be an increasing sequence.
+From $A_0 \geq 0$ it follows that $A_k > 0$ for all $k \geq 1$.

-Here, the convergence guarantee is given by the sequence $\{A_k\}_{k \geq 0}$ with $A_0 \geq 0$ and $A_k > 0$ for all $k \geq 1$.
-The right-hand side of~\eqref{labelaat} is a weighted sum between the initial ISD and the corresponding domain space term (DST), with weights given by $A_0$ and $\gamma_0$.
-In the derivation of FGM, the weights are constrained as $A_0 > 0$ and $\gamma_0 \geq A_0 \mu$.
-When the starting point $\vec{x}_0$ is not guaranteed to be feasible, $A_0$ must be zero.
-For AMGS, $\gamma_0$ is fixed as $1$ while for original ACGM~\cite{refaah}, to prevent $A_0$ from being unbounded above, we have enforced $\gamma_0 \leq 1$.
+The right-hand side of~\eqref{labelaam} is a weighted sum between the initial ISD and the corresponding domain space term (DST), with weights given by $A_0$ and $\gamma_0$, respectively.
+In the derivation of FGM, the weights are constrained as $A_0 > 0$ and $\gamma_0 \geq A_0 \mu$ whereas in the original ACGM \cite{refaaz} we have enforced $A_0 = 0$ and $\gamma_0 \leq 1$.
 Given that our current aim is to provide a generic framework, we impose no restrictions on the weights, apart from $A_0 \geq 0$ and $\gamma_0 > 0$.
 The former restriction follows from the convexity of $F$ while the latter is required by the estimate sequence, along with its augmented variant, as we shall demonstrate in the sequel.

 The ISDUB expression can be rearranged to take the form

 where